Skip to content

 The vertical load is supported by a steel washer or thrust bearing located on the upper yoke of the stub axle or between the lower yoke and the bottom of the axle beam.

-Types of Stub Axle in Automobile
+Types of Stub Axles in Automobile

 Following are the four types of stub axle: